Michigan Pedestrian Accident Lawyer

 Home / Michigan Pedestrian Accident Lawyer

 No matter the situation, you need a lawyer who can get you the most favorable outcome.
+Because pedestrian crashes are legally treated as a subset of Michigan car accident claims, working with a reliable Michigan car accident lawyer familiar with pedestrian cases can strengthen your claim from day one.
 Experience, understanding, and empathy are critical for these kinds of cases.
 At Wigod & Falzon, we prioritize these qualities to see that you receive the strongest representation possible.

 What Are the Main Causes of Pedestrian Accidents?

-The NCHS estimated that over 9,000 pedestrians died in traffic accidents in 2023.
+The National Center for Health Statistics (NCHS) estimated that nearly 9,000 pedestrians died in traffic accidents in 2024.
 Understanding the primary causes of pedestrian accidents is critical when you’re pursuing a legal claim.
 While it might seem obvious that the driver was at fault and therefore liable, digging into the root cause can help strengthen your pedestrian accident claim, especially when negligence is involved.
 Some of those common causes can include:

 • Failure to yield at crosswalks